zarkone/ring-redis-session/README.md

 `clj-redis-session` uses redis as a Clojure/Ring's HTTP session storage engine.
-What makes it different is its support for hierarchical data, actually any *print-str*able clojure data.
+What makes it different is its support for hierarchical data, actually any *print-str*able clojure data types.

 Why clj-redis-session
 =====================